MustaphaU/Merlin-RecSys-MLOps-on-AWS/Merlin-MLOps-on-AWS-with-Karpenter/documentation/setup_instructions.md

 # Deploying a Recommender System with Continuous Retraining on Amazon EKS
+*Autoscaling with Karpenter and Kubernetes Horizontal Pod Autoscaler*

 ## Follow these steps to set up the infrastructure and deploy the recommender system: